 Nope.
 It is just for fun...so have fun.
 Please try to stay out of the way of those crazy "runners" though.

 Everyone loves Halloween right?
 Well this is just another excuse to dress up and get dirty.

 Seriously?
 How can the weather be bad?
 Shame on you; your glass is clearly half-empty.
 If it rains, even better, more mud!
 The Dirty Dash is as dependable as (and far less subsidized than) the US Postal Service and goes on rain or shine, global warming or global cooling.
 If it gets too hot, feel free to bask in the mud pit for longer and if it gets too cold, feel free to drop into the fetal position with your teammates and cuddle for warmth.

 However, rule #1 is safety first, so if there is lightning, we’ll postpone waves and running until it blows over.
 In case anyone was wondering, rule #2 is complete and brutal honesty amongst group members, and rule #3 is everyone hooks up with a local.

 The website states that the registration is non refundable but registration is fully transferable.
 You can login to your account with your username and password to change your information to the new participant's information and click update.

 If the most you can do is muster the nerve to dip a toe in the mud pit, we’ll gladly take you as a volunteer and ease you into this dirty lifestyle nice and slow.
-Please email us at email@example.com; we’ll get you front row seats to the slopshow and hook you up with the most coveted volunteer shirt around.
+Please click on the volunteer link at the top of this page and fill out the volunteer form.
+We’ll get you front row seats to the slopshow and hook you up with the most coveted volunteer shirt around.

 Typically we have volunteer shifts on the Thursday, Friday and Saturday of race week.